On the achievability of blind source separation for high-dimensional nonlinear source mixtures

 Another most crucial perspective is applicability of BSS methods to real-world data generated from a nonlinear generative process.
-In particular, the aim of a nonlinear BSS problem is to identify the inverse of a nonlinear generative process that generates sensory inputs and thereby infer their true independent hidden sources based exclusively on the sensory inputs.
+In particular, the aim of nonlinear BSS is to identify the inverse of a nonlinear generative process that generates sensory inputs and thereby infer their true independent hidden sources based exclusively on the sensory inputs.
 Although the cascade of linear PCA and ICA has been applied empirically to real-world BSS problems (Calhoun et al., 2009), no one has yet theoretically proven that this linear BSS approach can solve a nonlinear BSS problem.
-To address this gap, this work demonstrates mathematically that the cascade of PCA and ICA can solve a nonlinear BSS problem accurately when the input dimensionality is sufficiently large so that various nonlinear mappings from sources to inputs can be determined from the inputs themselves.
+To address this gap, this work demonstrates mathematically that the cascade of PCA and ICA can solve a nonlinear BSS problem accurately when the source dimensionality is large and the input dimensionality is sufficiently larger than the source dimensionality so that various nonlinear mappings from sources to inputs can be determined from the inputs themselves.